pilgrimtabby/pilgrim-autosplitter/04-settings.md

 ## Reset splits

 Go back to the first split.
 Also refreshes your split images, so pressing `reset` will load any new or modified images.
+Pilgrim Autosplitter presses this when it finds a match to your reset image, if you have one.

 ## Pause timer